Oregon Mesothelioma Lawyer

 When the asbestos-laden barracks were demolished, the asbestos materials were simply covered with soil instead of being encapsulated or removed from the site.
 The modern subdivision was built atop a contaminated stew of dirt and asbestos.

 The EPA listed North Ridge Estates as a top priority for cleanup.
-Several feet of soil needs to be removed from the site, and cleanup is not yet complete.
-In the meantime, families there have been put at risk of exposure and illness.[6]
+Several feet of soil must be removed from the site, and cleanup is not yet complete.
+In the meantime, families there have been put at risk of exposure and illness.[7]

 Other Sites in Oregon with Asbestos